 Consumers can’t purchase products or services from your business if they don’t know these items exist.
-This is where understanding the elements making up the buyer’s journey proves to be incredibly beneficial.
-The first stage of the buyer’s journey is classified as the awareness stage and is used to make these consumers aware of your brand and what products or services you have to offer them.
+This is where understanding the buyer’s journey is incredibly important.
+The first stage of the buyer’s journey is called as the awareness stage and is used to make these consumers aware of your brand and what products or services you have to offer them.

-The entire process of the buyer’s journey can be classified as a sales funnel.
-Within this sales funnel, certain marketing content, tactics, strategies, and campaigns are going to work best for each stage of the buyer’s journey.
-Thus, your business’s marketing and content needs are going to differ from when you’re at the top of the funnel to when you’re at the bottom.
+The entire process of the buyer’s journey is a sales funnel.
+Within this sales funnel, some marketing content, tactics, strategies, and campaigns are going to work best for each stage of the buyer’s journey.
+So, your business’s marketing and content needs are going to differ from when you’re at the top of the funnel to when you’re at the bottom.

 When attempting to gain brand awareness for your business, you’re placed at the top of the funnel, or TOFU.
-Thus, the strategies and types of content you’re going to use for the awareness stage of the buyer’s journey is going to be in line with marketing tactics fitting with the top of the funnel.
+The strategies and types of content you’re going to use for the awareness stage of the buyer’s journey need to be in line with marketing tactics fitting with the top of the funnel.

-In this article, we’re going to be exploring the topic of the awareness stage and providing valuable information on how to create the best content that attracts potential customers and increases your lead generation.
+In this article, we’re going to explore the topic of the awareness stage and provide valuable information on how to create the best content that attracts potential customers and increases your lead generation.

 What is the Awareness Stage?

-The awareness stage is the first phase of the buyer’s journey and is the process of making potential customers aware of your business, its brand, and products or services.
-During this awareness stage, it’s commonly known that prospective clients are just experiencing symptoms of a specific problem and are trying to place a name on it.
-Thus, these users are browsing through the internet in an attempt to figure out this issue and get a solution.
+The awareness stage is the first phase of the buyer’s journey and is the process of making potential customers aware of your business, its brand, and its products or services.
+During this awareness stage, prospective clients are just experiencing symptoms of a specific problem and are trying to place a name on it.
+These users are browsing through the internet in an attempt to figure out this issue and get a solution.

 What are the Goals of the Awareness Stage?